Learning from Anthropic: Nested Skills and Scripts

 Total knowledge base: 5-50MB of detailed docs and scripts

-The AI accesses megabytes of knowledge through a 60KB index.
+Megabytes of knowledge through a 60KB index.

-1. Pick one skill from your catalog
+1. Pick one skill

-2. Break it into 2-3 sub-skills (like Anthropic’s examples)
+2. Break into 2-3 sub-skills

-3. Move one repetitive task into a script
+3. Move one task into a script

 Credit: This series adapts patterns from Anthropic Skills.
 The nested structure and script conventions mirror their official examples.